 The setting that Eliot paints, in his economic language, gives us a half-second glance at a world that seems largely unpopulated.
-Note that he does not mention anyone else in the poem, lending it an air of post-apocalyptic silence, though it is left ambiguous whether it is the world that is actually this way or Prufrock’s miserable nature that is painting it in such a manner.
+Note that he does not mention anyone else in the poem, lending it an air of post-apocalyptic silence.
+However, it is left ambiguous whether it is the world that is actually this way or Prufrock’s miserable nature that is painting it in such a manner.

-Scholars, however, have been undecided on the true nature of what the first line means.
-Perrine believes that ‘you and I’ show the division between Prufrock’s own nature; Mutlu Konuk Blasing suggests that it is the relationship between Prufrock and Eliot that is represented in the poem.
+However, scholars have been undecided on the true nature of what the first line means.
+Perrine believes that “you and I” show the division between Prufrock’s own nature; Mutlu Konuk Blasing suggests that it is the relationship between Prufrock and Eliot that is represented in the poem.
 Similarly, the name of ‘Prufrock’ has been taken to symbolize both everything – Prufrock as an intelligent, farcical character, emasculated by the literary world and its bluestockings – and nothing at all – Prufrock as part of Prufrock-Litton, a furniture store in Missouri, where T.S.
 Eliot grew up.

 In the room the women come and go

 Finally, there is a presence in the poem besides the voice of J. Prufrock – the women talking of Michelangelo.
 Though they are a living presence, the focus on ‘Michelangelo’ actually serves to deaden them; they exist in the poem as a series of conversations, which Prufrock lumps into one category by calling them ‘the women.’
 It sets the scene at a party and simultaneously sets Prufrock on his own: an island in the sea of academia, floating along on light sophistication and empty conversations.
 Prufrock is removed from the world of people, seeming almost a spirit, so acute is his distance from society.

 The yellow fog that rubs its back upon the window-panes,